-- 1. Clothing must cover areas from one armpit across to the other armpit, down to approximately 3 to 4 inches in length on the upper thighs (see images below).
+- Clothing must cover areas from one armpit across to the other armpit, down to approximately 3 to 4 inches in length on the upper thighs (see images below).
 Rips or tears in clothing between the armpit and down to approximately 3 to 4 inches in length on the upper thigh are not permitted.
-Tops must have shoulder straps at least 2 fingers in width. - 2.
-Shoes must be worn at all times and should be safe for the school environment (bedroom shoes/slippers shall not be worn, except for school activities approved by administration; flip flops are not permitted at the elementary only). - 3.
-See-through or mesh garments must not be worn without appropriate coverage underneath that meet the minimum requirements of the dress code. - 4.
-Headgear including hats, hoodies, and caps are not allowed unless permitted for religious, medical, or other reasons by school administration. - 5.
-Pajamas and blankets shall not worn as attire unless explicitly permitted by administration and/or staff - 6.
-Specialized courses may require specialized attire to safely participate.
+Tops must have shoulder straps at least 2 fingers in width. - Shoes must be worn at all times and should be safe for the school environment (bedroom shoes/slippers shall not be worn, except for school activities approved by administration; flip flops are not permitted at the elementary only). - See-through or mesh garments must not be worn without appropriate coverage underneath that meet the minimum requirements of the dress code. - Headgear including hats, hoodies, and caps are not allowed unless permitted for religious, medical, or other reasons by school administration. - Pajamas and blankets shall not be used on school transportation or in the building unless explicitly permitted by administration and/or staff. - Specialized courses may require specialized attire to safely participate.